hosilva/mplstyle/README.md

 For my own usage, but  might be of interest of someone else.

 ## Usage
-On top of you `python`🐍 script add the following lines
+At the begining of your `python`🐍 script add the following lines:

 `import matplotlib.pyplot as plt`